SAP-samples/teched2023-DA161/exercises/ex2/README.md

-## Exercise 2.2 Sub Exercise 2 Description
+## Exercise 2.2 Create a Variance within a Story

 After completing these steps you will have...